RTEMS/rtems-docs/c-user/user-extensions/directives.rst

 .. rubric:: NOTES:

-The user-provided extension set table is not used after the return of the directive.
+The user-provided extension table is not used after the return of the directive.

+Each extension of the extension table is optional and may be `NULL
+<https://en.cppreference.com/w/c/types/NULL>`_.
+All extensions except the task
-Newly created extension sets are immediately installed and are invoked upon the next system event supporting an extension.
+switch extension of the extension table are atomically and immediately installed.
+A task switch extension is separately installed after the other extensions.
+The extensions of the extension table are invoked upon the next system event supporting an extension.

 An alternative to dynamically created extension sets are initial extensions, see :ref:`CONFIGURE_INITIAL_EXTENSIONS`.
 Initial extensions are recommended